 Minimum teaching salary in Thailand you should accept?

-You can live relatively well in a smaller Thai town on that, if you don’t expect to save.
+Although you can live relatively well in most small Thai towns on that, if you don’t expect to save.
 In Bangkok, however, the minimum salary you should be looking for is 35,000 to 40,000, which is the average western teachers in Bangkok make.
 Anything less than that in a city where there is so much to do, see and buy, and within a couple of months you will be severely depressed.

 Possible teaching salaries in Bangkok